eurosky-social/eurosky-social/ozone-flashes-toolkit/README.md

 ## Usage

-All commands use `npm exec ts-node` to run TypeScript files directly without requiring a global installation.
+All commands use `npm exec tsx` to run TypeScript files directly without requiring a global installation.

 ### Create posts